-Welcome to the City of El Cajon's Community Development Block Grant (CDBG) Program FY 2010-11 Request for Proposal (RFP).
+Welcome to the City of El Cajon's Community Development Block Grant (CDBG) Program FY 2011-12 Request for Proposal (RFP) process.
 The CDBG program is administered by the Redevelopment and Housing Department.
 The RFP is issued annually for City departments, non-profit groups and neighborhood organizations serving City of El Cajon residents.
-The proposal form and detailed instructions are available to help in the development of the proposal.
-CDBG staff is available Monday through Friday, 8 a.m. to 5 p.m., to help in the development of a viable proposal by explaining the RFP criteria and CDBG rules.
+The proposal form and detailed instructions are designed to assist in the development of the proposal.
+CDBG staff is available Monday through Friday, 8 a.m. to 5 p.m., to assist in the development of a viable proposal by explaining the RFP criteria and CDBG rules.

 The CDBG program, funded by the U.S. Department of Housing and Urban Development (HUD), provides annual grants on a formula basis to entitlement cities and counties.
-The national objectives of the CDBG program are to develop viable urban communities by providing decent housing and a suitable living environment, and by expanding economic opportunities, principally for low and moderate-income people.
+The national objectives of the CDBG program are to develop viable urban communities by providing decent housing, a suitable living environment, and by expanding economic opportunities, principally for low and moderate-income people.
 Federal regulations require that CDBG funds be used for projects that qualify as meeting one of the National Objectives of the program and the eligible activity criteria.
 Projects that fail to meet the applicable tests will NOT BE considered for funding.

-The specific amount of funding to be received from HUD for 2010-2011 has not yet been decided by Congress.
-However, the current state of the national economy will most likely have an impact on the final funding levels that will come out.
+These Guidelines are for programs seeking funding during the fiscal year that begins on July 1, 2011.
+The specific amount of funding to be received from HUD for FY 2011-2012 has not yet been decided by Congress.
+However, the current state of the national economy will most likely have an impact on the final funding levels to be announced.